 Social Media Escalation Protocol: Defines how a brand specialist should respond to and or escalate a given issue concerning mention of a brand online.

 Social Media Firm: A social savvy company designed specifically to provide services dealing with social media.
 May focus on Marketing, Public Relations, or Customer Service.

-Social Media Listening Platform: A software as service (saas) hired by a business in which specialists monitor mention of a company’s brand online.
+Social Media Listening Platform: A Software as a Service (SaaS) hired by a business in which specialists monitor mention of a company’s brand online.

 Social Media Listening Tool: A wide array of software and analysis options exists to monitor social media for a brand or company.

-Social Media Management Platform: A software as service (saas) hired by a business to facilitate the management of a brands social presences including engagement, marketing, public relations, and customer service.
+Social Media Management Platform: A Software as a Service (SaaS) hired by a business to facilitate the management of a brands social presences including engagement, marketing, public relations, and customer service.

 Social Media Management Software: Software specifically designed to maintain and manage social media with regards to a business.